 TV presenter Alex Jones to host digital ceremony on 25 October, 19:00 GMT on BAFTA social channels

-The British Academy of Film and Television Arts (BAFTA) in Wales, BAFTA Cymru, has announced today the nominations for the British Academy Cymru Awards, honouring excellence in broadcasting and production within film and television in Wales.
+We have announced the nominations for the British Academy Cymru Awards, honouring excellence in broadcasting and production within film and television in Wales.

 This year Awards will be presented across 21 craft, performance and production categories in film and television as well as a special award for outstanding contribution to the international film and TV industry.
 Details of this year’s special award recipient will be announced on 8 October.